R

 North Carolina's hemp law mirrors the federal framework: any product derived from hemp containing less than 0.3% Delta-9 THC on a dry weight basis is legal.
 That definition creates a broad market.
 Here's what you'll find at Raleigh dispensaries.

-Delta-8 THC products — gummies, vapes, tinctures — are synthesized from CBD through isomerization.
+Delta-8 THC products, gummies, vapes, tinctures, are synthesized from CBD through isomerization.
 Effects are generally milder than Delta-9, with users reporting less anxiety.
 The FDA has flagged safety concerns about unregulated manufacturing, noting some producers use "potentially unsafe household chemicals" (FDA, 2022).
 That's why buying from a reputable shop with third-party lab testing matters.
+For a deep dive on vape cartridge types, safety, and what to check on a COA, see our hemp vapes guide.

 Delta-9 THC edibles are legal when derived from hemp and containing less than 0.3% Delta-9 by dry weight.
 A 4-gram gummy can legally contain up to 11.2mg of Delta-9 THC.
 Most gummies on the market range from 5mg to 25mg per piece.